Council values individuals’ rights to privacy and is strongly committed to protecting those rights.

 - have access to credit card details used to make online payments.
 (All online payments are handled by Council’s banking provider whose website is not managed or maintained by Council.
 The agreement with Council’s banking provider, in common with other Council contractors, imposes obligations in relation to confidentiality and privacy); or

-Council collects certain automatically recorded information from users of Council’s website: server address; domain name; date and time of visit; pages accessed; documents downloaded; previous site visited (where users have visited Council’s website via an external link); and type of browser used.
+Council collects certain automatically recorded information from users of Council’s website: server address; domain name; date and time of visit; pages accessed; documents downloaded; previous site visited (where users have visited Council’s website via an external link); user demographics and type of browser used.

 Council’s website does not have the facility to allow for the secure transmission of information.
 Users should be aware of the potential risks of sending personal or sensitive information via the Internet.